D7EAD/mkPIVM/README.md

 # Showcase

+I got the receipts.
 You can see a video of mkPIVM in action below, fully virtualizing a Meterpreter stager, injecting into explorer.exe, and us capturing a callback.
 Of course this is just an example, and mkPIVM can be applied to much more.

 See it [here](https://github.com/D7EAD/mkPIVM/raw/refs/heads/main/media/mkpivm-showcase.mp4).
 Hosted in ./media, can't embed sadly.